PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 > - Note the use of the `copyIntoOverlayII` function
 > - The function receives as arguments: 1) the source of the copy, 2) the destination, 3) the number of subdomains and 4) a boolean for replacing content or not
 > - Note the use of single quotes for passing the wildcard '*' to the function without evaluation
-> - Also note the use of single quotes '${ii}' in the place where the number of the overlayN/processorN is needed
+> - Also note the use of single quotes '...${ii}...' in the place where the number of the overlay${ii} (or processor${ii}) is needed
 > - The returned value of the function is saved in the `success` variable and then checked
-> - Read the definition of the function in `../auxiliaryScripts/ofContainersOverlayFunctions.sh`
+> - Read the definition of the function in `../../A1_auxiliaryScripts/ofContainersOverlayFunctions.sh`
 >
 > <p>&nbsp;</p>
 >
 > ~~~
-> #9.
+> #10.
 Mark the initial conditions time directory as already fully reconstructed
 > echo "Marking the time directory \"0\" as fully reconstructed"
 > touch 0/.reconstructDone
 > ~~~
 > {: .language-bash}
-> - A dummy empty and hidden file named `.reconstructDone` is used to mark those times that have been successfully reconstructed
+> - A dummy empty and hidden file named `.reconstructDone` is used to mark those result-times that have been successfully reconstructed
 > - In this case, as the time `0` is originally reconstructed by default, it is marked
 >
 > <p>&nbsp;</p>
 >
 > ~~~
-> #10.
-List the content of directories inside the overlay* files
+> #11.
+List the content of directories inside the ./overlayFSDir/overlay* files
-> echo "Listing the content in overlay0 $insideDir/processor0"
+> echo "Listing the content in ./overlayFSDir/overlay0 $insideDir/processor0"
-> srun -n 1 -N 1 singularity exec --overlay overlay0 $theImage ls -lat $insideDir/processor0/
+> srun -n 1 -N 1 singularity exec --overlay ./overlayFSDir/overlay0 $theImage ls -lat $insideDir/processor0/
 > ~~~
 > {: .language-bash}
 >